Do I have to pedal?

 That depends on mileage, usage, terrain, and so on.
-If you are riding fairly flat terrain pushed by tail wind all the time you will experience a more extended range of the battery than climbing up mountains with head wind every day.
+If you are riding fairly flat terrain pushed by a nice tail wind you will experience a more extended range of the battery than climbing up mountains with heavy head wind every day.

 How long does it take to charge the battery?

 A full charge can take between 3 and 6 hours, depending on the system.
 The Bosch system, for example, takes about 2 hours to charge an empty battery back to 50%.